Ya-Foo/QR-register/README.md

 Find `src/config.json` which contains all the configuration of the program.

-The examples will be based on this [Google Sheets](https://docs.google.com/spreadsheets/d/1UT_GerjzJCv7Bu_MnEMHZUr533mF3xe0W0rMiUlHnq4/edit#gid=0)
+The examples will be based on this [Google Sheets](https://docs.google.com/spreadsheets/d/1UT_GerjzJCv7Bu_MnEMHZUr533mF3xe0W0rMiUlHnq4/edit#gid=0).

 #### Global values

-The first two attributes of `config.json`
+The first two attributes of `config.json`.

 | Attribute         | Meaning                                                  |
 |-------------------|----------------------------------------------------------|
 | camera_id         | 0 (default) for webcam or 1 for back cam                 |
 | sheets_id         | The ID of the Google Sheets used for attendance          |

+Example:
 To use the front cam and access the example Google Sheets, the configuration file should look as follows:

 ```json